zwChan/Spark-Example/README.md

-# A very simple Spark Steaming Example to join two streams.
+# Several very simple Spark Examples.

 ## How to use

-  Produce messages to kafka.
+### Produce messages to kafka.

     <brokerList> is a list of kafka's blocks.